-Using a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The precise error code supplies useful information about the underlying problem, something a professional technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can fix it and the approximate cost to do so.
-Remember that while the price will ultimately be dependent on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware required to wrap up repairs.
+Listed below are seven of the most likely error codes you could discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could solve it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately depend on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific components required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they uncover the source of the problem.
+A professional technician will examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-Once they find the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and progressively check each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
+After they locate the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+In the event the breakers are on, you can check a few other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can deplete your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and supply power by using a USB cable.
+Assuming it reveals error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-Your technician should carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+A technician should cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+While this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then contact a professional technician with the necessary experience detecting and solving electrical malfunctions.
+If excessive power is being delivered using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience diagnosing and fixing electrical problems.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.